 - A social or communication difficulty such as Asperger Syndrome

-Under the Equality Act (2010) a person is considered disabled if they have a substantial (more than minor or trivial) and long-term (if the condition has lasted, or is expected to last, for 12 months or more.
-Cancer, HIV and Multiple Sclerosis are included from the time of diagnosis and do not have to have lasted for 12 months) mental or physical impairment that has an adverse effect on their ability to undertake normal day-to-day activities.
+Under the Equality Act (2010), a person is considered disabled if they have a physical or mental impairment that has a substantial (‘more than minor or trivial’) and long-term (lasting or likely to last 12 months or more) adverse effect on their ability to carry out normal day-to-day activities.
+Cancer, HIV and Multiple Sclerosis are included immediately from the point of initial diagnosis.
 Study, including examinations, falls under the category of a day-to-day activity.
-In order to arrange appropriate support, the University will ask to see evidence of your disability, which will help the DAS to consider its impact on your studies.
+In order to arrange appropriate support, the University will ask to see evidence of your disability, which will help the DAS to consider what study support you may be able to access.

 The DAS is not able to support students with temporary illnesses or injuries, or conditions which fall outside the Equality Act definition of a disability.
 Under those circumstances you should contact your college doctor or your senior tutor who can advise on temporary college support.

 Responsibility for meeting the needs of disabled students is shared across the University of Oxford.
 The DAS provides advice to colleges and departments about the disability-related adjustments they might make, however, the final legal responsibility falls to colleges and the University (in the case of departments).
 The DAS does not have jurisdiction to require adjustments.
 Please see the University’s Common Framework on Supporting Students with Disabilities for further information.